 Today’s What We’re Reading features a modern history of swearing, a course in online civility, one blogger’s thoughts on eliminating the survey course, summer reading options, and much more.

-Today’s What We’re Reading features a re-emergence of the Ithaka S+R report, Wikipedia controversies,” 5 1/2 timeless commencement speeches, and much more.
+Today’s What We’re Reading features a re-emergence of the Ithaka S+R report, Wikipedia controversies, being a “good web citizen,” 5 1/2 timeless commencement speeches, and much more.

 Today’s What We’re Reading features the latest on the Niall Ferguson controversy, a comparative look at dissertation lengths across disciplines, a vigilante copy editor, and more!